dhurlburtusa/shortcuts/vite/vite-notes.md

 npm create vite@latest my-app -- --template react-ts
 ```

+You can use `.` for the project name to scaffold in the current directory.

+### Supported Templates

+- lit
+- lit-ts
+- preact
+- preact-ts
+- qwik
+- qwik-ts
+- react
+- react-ts
+- react-swc
+- react-swc-ts
+- solid
+- solid-ts
+- svelte
+- svelte-ts
+- vanilla
+- vanilla-ts
+- vue
+- vue-ts

 ## Features

 At the very basic level, developing using Vite is not that different from using a static file server.
 However, Vite provides many enhancements over native ESM imports to support various features that are typically seen in bundler-based setups.